jtauber/music-theory-texts/riemann-nature-of-harmony/raw.md

 ---

-by large and small letters alternately are thirds ; those represented by small letters form a series of fifths with one another, thus: —
+by large and small letters alternately are thirds; those represented by small letters form a series of fifths with one another, thus:—

-Hauptmann represents the key as made up of the three chords, Tonic, Dominant, and Subdominant, thus : —
+Hauptmann represents the key as made up of the three chords, Tonic, Dominant, and Subdominant, thus:—

 F a C e G b D

-Here we have the two series of fifths, F-C-G-D and a-e-b ; the one made up of tones related to c by fifths, and the other by thirds.
-The most important point in this treatment of the subject is the recognition of third-relationship in tones and in keys.
-Even Marx wondered that the keys of E major and A major are directly intelligible after C major, while D major and Bl? major sound foreign and unrelated after it.
+Here we have the two series of fifths, F-C-G-D and a-e-b; the one made up of tones related to c by fifths, and the other by thirds.
+The most important point in this treatment of the subject is the recognition of _third-relationship_ in tones and in keys.
+Even Marx wondered that the keys of E major and A major are directly intelligible after C major, while D major and B♭ major sound foreign and unrelated after it.
 Marx knew nothing of third-relation- ship, and was naturally astonished that the key of the fourth fifth in the series should seem more closely related than that of the second fifth.
 But e major is not the key of the fourth fifth, but the key of the third.
 Although Beethoven, in his sonata in C, Op.
 53, wrote his second subject in E major (first movement), Hauptmann was the first who clearly pointed out the third-relationship of keys, and thus solved the problem once for all.
-Since that time the idea of the third-relationship of keys as equally valid with the fifth-relationships has got itself fairly established in the later music ; although many theorists, of the sort who hold rigidly to ancient traditions and are impervious to such discoveries of genius as this of Hauptmann's, still look on it as something abnormal, or, at best, barely allowable.
+Since that time the idea of the third-relationship of keys as equally valid with the fifth-relationships has got itself fairly established in the later music; although many theorists, of the sort who hold rigidly to ancient traditions and are impervious to such discoveries of genius as this of Hauptmann’s, still look on it as something abnormal, or, at best, barely allowable.

-Hauptmann's letter notation distinguishing the third-related from the fifth- related tones has been improved by Helmholtz and von Oettingen so as to
+Hauptmann’s letter notation distinguishing the third-related from the fifth- related tones has been improved by Helmholtz and von Oettingen so as to

 ---

-THE NATURE OF HARMONY.
-27

 distinguish underthirds and overthirds ; thirds related in the first from those related in the second degree, and so on, thus : —